wchen342/ungoogled-chromium-android/README.md

 ## Reporting and Contributing

 * For reporting issues and contacting, see [SUPPORT](SUPPORT.md)
 * This project is still in its early stage, so contributions are welcomed.
-Please see [this issue](https://github.com/wchen342/ungoogled-chromium-android/issues/35) for a list of pending tasks.
+Please see [Projects](https://github.com/wchen342/ungoogled-chromium-android/projects/1) for a list of pending tasks.

 ## Extensions